squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Delete Item.

-If user deletes Todo they automatically delete all items that are related to this todo.
+If user deletes a Todo they automatically delete all items that are related to this todo.
 Also, user can manually delete item by clicking on the delete button on the calendar sidebar:

 ![img_17.png](src/app/screenshots/img_17.png)